Roll20/roll20-character-sheets/StarWars5E/README.md

 * Cleaned up some formatting
 ### MAJOR SHIP SHEET OVERHAUL
 ##### CORE SHIP SHEET CHANGES
-* Added Intelligence, Wisdom, and Charisma modifers and relevant saves
+* Added Intelligence, Wisdom, and Charisma modifiers and relevant saves
 * Added all ship skills
 * Changed hit dice to Hull Dice and added Shield Dice, now will update the maximum number of HD and SD based on ship size and tier changes
 * Fixed issue with Ship Sheet Hit Dice (now Hull Dice) not updating the correct hit dice based on ship size